suproman98/pokeAPI-Vignette/README.md

 There are an absurd number of water-type pokemon, with a few other types having high counts compared to the rest.
-I want to see the spread of `totalstat` by type and see which types are better overall for stats.
+I want to see the spread of `totalstats` by type and see which types are better overall for stats.

 ``` r
 kanto_spread <- filter(kanto, type == 'water' | type == 'normal' | type == 'poison' | type == 'fire' | type == 'grass/poison')